ory/docs/docs/oathkeeper/configure-deploy.md

   serve
 ```

-Let's open a new terminal and check if it is alive:
+Let's open a new terminal and check if it's alive:

 ```
 $ curl http://127.0.0.1:4456/health/alive